julian1/netcdf_filters/README.md

 - think we have to invert it, instead of trying to infer, use an explicit configuration.
 	- It's part of the task.
 	- meaning use spring.
-- write multiple files (and get the writable instantiation working ) (pass at the time).
+- done - write multiple files (and get the writable instantiation working ) (pass at the time).
 - compose with spring ?

+-  (cant but have abstracted out) do the netcdf generation in memory

 - get dates correctly encoded  (to enable verificiation of filter date range)
 - pass table as paraemter to encoder strategy (not sure)